CodeupClassroom/elixir-rest-blog/src/main/resources/curriculum/ii-rest-and-relationships/7-rest-controllers-2.md

 ---
 #### 3. In the file `PostIndex.js`, add a new export function - `PostsEvent()`.
-   This function will call on 3 additional named functions which add click event listeners for when a user:
+   This function will call 3 additional named functions which add click event listeners for when a user:
    - submits a new post
    - edits an existing post
    - deletes an existing post

+NOTE: you do not need to create all of these functions now.
+Go ahead and create a function now for adding a click listener to your submit new post button.
+You will create the other two functions later in this lesson.

 ---
 #### 4. Allow the user to submit a new post